Adult Professional Studies

 Job Growth

-The Bureau of Labor Statistics anticipates much faster than average job growth for social and human services assistants and community health workers and faster than average job growth for psychiatric technicians and aides.
+The Bureau of Labor Statistics anticipates much faster than average job growth for social and human services assistants and community health workers and faster than average growth for psychiatric technicians and aides.